Feel like yourself again

 You can also use supplements to improve your hair growth.
 Although these shouldn’t be viewed as a replacement for a healthy diet, they may have a positive impact on your hair’s health and fit easily into your hair care routine.

-Our Biotin Gummy Vitamins, for example, contain several vital nutrients to promote healthy skin, hair and nails.
+Our biotin gummy supplements, for example, contain several vital nutrients to promote healthy skin, hair, and nails.

-Dry or damaged hair can be a cause for concern, but it’s usually manageable with the right hair care products and healthy habits.
-Generally speaking, everyone should follow this advice:
+Dry or damaged hair can be concerning, but it’s usually manageable with the right hair care products and healthy habits.

-• Dry hair and damaged hair aren’t the same thing, nor are they mutually exclusive.
+• Dry hair and damaged hair aren’t the same thing.
+But they do often happen together.

-• If you’re starting to develop a receding hairline or notice hair thinning, you may want to consult a healthcare professional to determine what’s going on.
+• See a doctor if you’re noticing early signs of hair loss.
+If you’re starting to develop a receding hairline or notice hair thinning, you may want to consult a healthcare professional to get to the root cause.

 If you’re starting to lose hair, you can take action by using our range of hair loss treatments for men, including evidence-based hair loss medications such as finasteride and minoxidil